epam/edp-gerrit-operator/documentation/local-development.md

 * Configured access to the VCS, for details, refer to the [Gerrit Setup for Developer](https://kb.epam.com/display/EPMDEDP/Gerrit+Setup+for+Developer) page;
 * GoLand IntelliJ IDEA or another IDE.

-### Operator Launch
+## Operator Launch
-In order to run the operator, follow the steps above:
+In order to run the operator, follow the steps below:

 1. Clone repository;
 2. Open folder in GoLand Intellij IDEA, click the ![add_config_button](../readme-resource/add_config_button.png "add_config_button") button and select the **Go Build** option: